About the Cluster

 Research Projects undertaken by the cluster will be conducted in a manner that considers all aspects of community in the design and execution of research projects.
 That is, researchers plan projects with a central tenet of spirituality and integrity, consider elements of reciprocity, responsibility, respect, survival and protection of community and, ultimately, equality.

-Participation in the cluster is open to UoN researchers, community members, industry and government partners.
+Participation in the cluster is open to UON researchers, community members, industry and government partners.
 We always welcome expressions of interest from potential participants.
-Please contact the Research Development team for further information.
+Please contact Newcastle Innovation via email or phone +61 2 4921 8777 for further information.

 Banner Image: The banner image is taken from an artwork which hangs in the Birabahn Building on the Callaghan Campus and was painted and presented to Wollotuka by two Pintupi Women, Irene Nangala and Yuyuya Nampitjinpa, during a visit to Newcastle in November 2000.
 The artwork represents the images and colours the women saw when they visited the Newcastle area which, they commented, were a huge contrast to their own country in the Western Desert area.